 5 top tips for starting university

-Your life may be about to drastically change if you're about to begin university – especially if you move away from the comforts of home.
+Your life with change when you start university – especially if you move away from the comforts of home.
 It will be a learning curve, but don't forget that almost every other student near you will be going through the exact same thing.

 Freshers' week should be one of the most fun and memorable times of your university life, but do remember to pace yourself.
 Take time to pause, have a nap, and don't feel pressured to be sociable all the time.